 The U.S. Embassy in Cairo is now accepting applications for Cultural Property Agreement Implementation Grants (CPAIG) projects that seek to protect Egypt’s cultural property from looting, theft, and trafficking.
 This open call is being conducted on behalf of the Cultural Heritage Center in the U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) and the interagency Cultural Antiquities Task Force (CATF).
 The CPAIG projects will help further U.S. and Egyptian efforts under the bilateral Memorandum of Understanding (MOU) Concerning the Imposition of Import Restrictions on Categories of Cultural Property in Egypt.

 The application process involves two rounds.
-The first round includes submission of project ideas in the form of concept notes, due to the U.S. Embassy in Cairo on January 28, 2023.
-In Round 2, the Embassy will invite shortlisted applicants to submit full project applications, due April 20, 2023.
+The first round includes submission of project ideas in the form of concept notes, due to the U.S. Embassy in Cairo on January 6, 2024.
+In Round 2, the Embassy will invite shortlisted applicants to submit full project applications, deadline will be announced at a later stage.

-Funding awards typically range from $80,000 to $150,000 per project.
+Funding awards typically range from $10,000 to $150,000 per project.
 There are no minimum or maximum award requirements.
-The total available funding is estimated at $600,000, subject to availability of funds.

 PROGRAM OBJECTIVES: Projects must contribute to the implementation of the cultural property agreement between the United States and Egypt, address clear needs in the country, and support U.S. foreign policy objectives.

 Text of the U.S.-Egypt agreement is available on the Cultural Heritage Center website: https://eca.state.gov/cultural-heritage-center/cultural-property-advisory-committee/current-import-restrictions.

 Applications for projects that foster cooperation, build best practices, and engage communities through the following types of activities will be considered: